AILAB-CEFET-RJ/nerdd/word2vec - Leonidia/README.md

-# HANDY (MÃOZINHA) - Offensive Gesture Detector 👋🚫
+# Word2Vec - WordEmbeddings to Vector 🚫

-**HANDY (MÃOZINHA)** is a tool that utilizes the pretrained **MediaPipe** model to detect the presence of a hand in an image or video.
-Additionally, it employs another pretrained model (which will be mentioned later) to perform classification and check for an offensive gesture, specifically the middle finger gesture.
+**Word2vec - Leonidia** is a tool that uses the pre-trained model **Word2vec** to detect the recognition entity.
+It also uses a pre-trained model to perform the identification, differentiating the context window for each text.

-This project is a fun and interesting way to explore the power of computer vision and real-time gesture detection.
-Let's help you set up and run HANDY in your environment.
+This project is a fun and interesting way to explore entity recognition.
+We will help you configure and run **Word2vec - Leonidia** in your environment.

 ## Prerequisites 📋

 Make sure you have the following prerequisites installed in your development environment:

+- C
+- GCC
-- Python 3.x
+- makefile
-- Pip (Python package manager)

 ## How to Run 🏃‍♀️